-Whetstone Stray Allotments has an award-winning Community Plot (BAF Ted Green Award for Community Initiative), facilitated by plot holders.
-The Community Plot is for local groups and volunteers who want to learn how to grow vegetables organically & in harmony with nature.
+We have an award-winning Community Plot on-site (BAF Ted Green Award for Community Initiative).
+The Community Plot is facilitated voluntarily by plot holders, for local groups and individuals who want to learn how to grow vegetables organically & in harmony with nature.

 Click here to see a slideshow, which was shown at the Mencap AGM 2017 as part of the Community Opportunities Project (COPS), to an audience including the Mayor of Barnet.